KleeUT/newwwie-trivia-2019/README.md

-# Trivia Servr
+# Trivia Server
-App for Newwwie Trivia 2019.
+Server for Newwwie Trivia 2019 trivia app.

 This is designed to run as a SAM app on AWS.
 It provides a Web Socket API to push changes from the DynamoDB databae to the client with the current question